akash-network/docs/overview/overview.md

 ### Actors

-Tenant

-: _tenant_ hosting an application on the Akash network.
+- Tenant: _tenant_ hosting an application on the Akash network.

-Provider

-: Each _provider_ will host an agent which is a mediator between the with the Akash Network and datecenter-local infrastructure.
+- Provider: Each _provider_ will host an agent which is a mediator between the with the Akash Network and datecenter-local infrastructure.
 The datacenter agent is responsible for:
   * Bidding on orders fulfillable by the datacenter.
   * Managing managing active leases it is a provider for.

-Validator

-: An Akash node that is elected to be a _validator_ in the _DPoS_ consensus scheme.
+- Validator: An Akash node that is elected to be a _validator_ in the _DPoS_ consensus scheme.